-Obion County is accepting bids for renovation of the Obion County Satellite Office (Drive Thru) located at 324 S. 1st Street, Union City, TN 38261.
+BID NOTICE Obion County is accepting bids for renovation of the Obion County Satellite Office (Drive Thru) located at 324 S. 1st Street, Union City, TN 38261.
 Renovation shall include a drive thru lane conversion and a new roof on the office building.
 Lane conversion consists of reducing the drive through from a three lane to a two-lane bay.
 Complete bid packet containing bid specs may be obtained from the Obion County Mayor's Office.
-Call 731-885-8580 or email ocp@obioncountytn.gov for more information or quest an electronic bid packet.
+Call 731-885-8580 or email ocp@obioncountytn.gov for more information or request an electronic bid packet.
 Obion County Government reserves the right to accept and/or reject any and all bids in whole or in part and to waive any irregularities in any bid.
-Bids must be received be-fore and the public bid opening at 2 pm, Tuesday, October 11, 2022, at the Obion County Mayor's Of-fice, 316 S. 3rd Street, Un-ion City, TN 38261.
+Bids must be received before and the public bid opening at 2 pm, Tuesday, October 11, 2022, at the Obion County Mayor's Office, 316 S. 3rd Street, Union City, TN 38261.

-BID NOTICE The Town of Hornbeak seeks to retain the services of a professional consultant firm to advise the city on complying with ARPA requirements for all city ARPA activity.
+BID NOTICE Town of Hornbeak seeks to retain the services of a professional consult ant firm to advise the city on complying with ARPA requirements for all city ARPA activity.

-The city is requesting qualification-based proposals for ARPA consultant services to be submitted to Betty Walley at Hornbeak City Hall on or before Monday October 5th, 2022, at 4:00pm.
+The city is requesting qualification-based propos-als for ARPA consultant services to be submitted to Betty Walley at Hornbeak City Hall on or before Monday October 5th, 2022, at

+4:00pm.
 For more information, please contact Town of Hornbeak city hall office at 212 West Main Street Hornbeak, TN 38232 (731) 538-9626 9/29/2022, 10/4/2022

-NOTICE OF PUBLIC MEETING The Union City Board of
+Street Address: 506 Watson Street, Obion, TN 38240

+hereby give public notice of a regular meeting to be held on Friday, October 7, 2022, at 8:30 AM in the courtroom of the Municipal Building located at 408 S. Depot St. for a side yard variance request for the Liliana Judith Plascenia

+Gonzales

+If the United States or the

+State of Tennessee have

+any liens or claimed lien(s)

-Street Address: 506 Watson Street, Obion, TN 38240 Zoning Appeals does hereby give public notice of a regular meeting to be held on Friday, October 7, 2022, at 8:30 AM in the 003.00 Current Owner: Abel Gonzales and Liliana Judith Plascenia Gonzales Other Interested Party(ies): courtroom of the Municipal Building located at 408 S. Depot St. for a side yard variance request for the property at 924 S Third Street.
-A copy of the re-quest may be viewed in the office of the Building Inspector during regular business hours.
-All interested parties are invited and encouraged to attend.
-It is the policy of the City of Union City, Tennessee not to discriminate on the basis of race, color, national origin, age, sex or disability in its hiring and employment practices, or in admission to, access to, or operation of its programs, services, and activities.
-If special accommodations are access to, or operation needed in order to fully participate in this meeting, please contact City Hall at least 48 hours in advance.
+Variance request for the property at 924 S Third Street.
+A copy of the request may be viewed in the office of the Building Inspector during regular care@tn.gov.
+Persons business hours.
+All interwishing to review copies of ested parties are invited written comments received and encouraged to attend.
+It is the policy of the City of Union City, Tennessee not the entire indebtedness has been declared due and payable as provided in said payable as provided in said peed of Trust by the redemption held by the entity as required by 26 to any applicable rights of the undersigned, McMi-chael Taylor Gray LLC, substitute Trustee, by virtue of the power and authority vested in it, will on October 20, 2022, at 1:00 PM(CST) at 6 Bill Burnette Circle, Union City, Tennessee not to discriminate on the basis of race, color, national origin, age, sex or disability in its hiring and employment practices, or in admission to, access to, or operation of the power and unpaid taxes; any restrictive covenants, easements, or setback lines that may please contact City Hall at least 48 hours in advance. needed in order to fully participate in this meeting, please contact City Hall at least 48 hours in advance.
+9/29/2022

-Advertise with Messenger Classifieds 731-885-0744